CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 ### Lossless or lossy conversion?

+When converting data from one data standard to another, it is important to consider the possibility of losing information due to differences in schema and field mapping.
+To mitigate this, we aimed for a **lossless** conversion by incorporating non-mappable variables as `additionalProperties` within the Beacon v2 Models [schema](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/).
+This allows users to access the original variables and their values through database queries, especially when using non-relational databases like MongoDB.

-During the conversion process, handling variables that **cannot be directly mapped** can result in one of two scenarios:
+During the conversion process, handling variables that cannot be directly mapped can result in one of two scenarios:

 === "Unmappable variables"

-    Often, the input data model has variables that don't directly map to the target but are still useful to retain in the output format.
-If the target format allows for extra properties in a term (as BFF does), these original variables are stored under the `_info` property (or `_` + property).
+    Often, the input data model has variables that do not directly map to the target but are still useful to retain in the output format.
+If the target format allows for extra properties in a given term (as BFF does), these original variables are stored under the `_info` property (or `_` + ‘property name’).
 This commonly happens in conversions from OMOP-CDM to BFF.

     Example extracted from `omop2bff` [conversion](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/t/omop2bff/out/individuals.json):